The Pre-Decimal Penny in UK History and Culture

 The old coins of the UK are linked to many stories and traditions.
 I lived in the United Kingdom while the pre-decimal coins were in use and experienced some of the penny's traditions in my childhood.
 Other traditions described in this article were popular before I was born.

 My grandfather lived in an old house built in Victorian times.
 He had a gas meter in his hallway that needed to be fed with coins in order to supply fuel to the house.
 The penny gas meter was once common in homes like my grandfather’s.
 I can’t remember what coin Grandad's meter required.
-I'm fairly certain that the coin had a value of more than a penny and that it was either a sixpence or a shilling (which was worth twelve pennies).
+I'm fairly certain that the coin had a value of more than a penny and that it was either a sixpence or a shilling.
 The meter operated by the same principle as the penny version, however.

 I remember occasions when the flame on the stove went out and my grandfather or aunt had to put another coin in the meter slot.
 Feeding the meter was a normal part of life.
 The money that was put in the device was periodically collected by a representative of the gas company.